 - Make a test calendar.
-Help your child figure out which standardized tests (SAT vs. ACT, SAT subject tests, AP exams, etc.) they will take and when they will take them.
+Help your child figure out which standardized tests (SAT vs. ACT, any AP exams, etc.) they will take and when they will take them.
 Look up when these tests are offered and put the registration and test dates on the calendar.

 - Make a test prep plan together, working backward from the date when your child will take the SAT or ACT.
 There are free, high-quality test prep resources available online.
 Khan Academy offers free personalized SAT test prep online that includes video lessons, practice questions, and full-length SAT practice tests.
 ACT offers free resources including a study guide and sample questions, which students can access by creating an ACT Profile.
 More free online practice — including full ACT and SAT practice tests — is available through Kaplan Test Prep.
 Read more about how you can help your child prepare for these tests.

 - Register.
-It’s a good idea for teens to take the SAT and/or the ACT and any SAT subject tests in the spring of junior year.
+It’s a good idea for teens to take the SAT and/or the ACT in the spring of junior year.
 They will have a chance to retake the test(s) in the fall of senior year.
 Taking them more than once is highly recommended.

 - Prepare to retake the SAT or ACT.
 Your teen may have already taken the SAT or the ACT junior year, but most students should take these tests twice and try to improve their score.
 Encourage your teen to retake the SAT or ACT early in senior year so their scores are available for college applications.
 A bonus for ACT takers: a new policy allows students to retake just the sections of the ACT that they want to improve on, saving students study time and test-taking stress.
 Learn about the best strategies for raising SAT and ACT scores.